 Docker App is a way to define, package, execute, and manage distributed applications and coupled services as a single, immutable object.
-Making complex multi-service applications as easy to build, share and run as single containers, Docker App is the first implementation of the open Cloud-native Application Bundle (CNAB) specification and help organizations improve collaboration across development teams and operations, drive more transparency and consistency in application development and simplify the tracking and versioning of distributed applications.
+Making complex multi-service applications as easy to build, share and run as single containers, Docker App is the first implementation of the open Cloud-native Application Bundle (CNAB) specification and helps organizations improve collaboration across development teams, drives more transparency and consistency in application development and simplify the tracking and versioning of distributed applications.

 Docker Apps can be templated and provided to new developers, leveraging the same familiar Docker workflows and intuitive commands.